RektifyAI/attack-playbook/taxonomy/nft-taxonomy.md

     -   *

 -   Stealth Mint
-    -   * A fake minting scheme to draw attention from NFT interests in order to mint a fake or 0 NFTs in exchange for money.
+    -   * A fake minting scheme to draw attention from NFT interests in the attempt to lowing to mint a fake or 0 NFTs in exchange for money.
 Scammers send malicious direct messages via social media platforms such as Discord, Twitter, Instagram, and more to trick NFT collectors into purchasing these illegitimate NFTs.
     -   *